Contact:

 Loads, edges, and separation cuts: Consider interactions

 Cutting and splitting operations influence force flow.
-Before separating with a concrete demolition shear, provide temporary shoring to avoid compliance and spontaneous edge formation.
+Before separating with a concrete demolition shear, provide temporary shoring to avoid excessive deflection and spontaneous edge formation.
 When splitting concrete, reinforcement and embedded parts can deflect the crack path; this creates unexpected exits at edges.
 Choose the location of anchorage points and protection systems so they are not adversely affected by these changes.
+Anticipate residual stresses and restraint forces, and keep people and equipment outside potential release paths.

 Fall-through protection at openings